User registration

 });

 Note that any existing user can be deregistered.
-They do not necessarily have to be logged in.
+They do not necessarily need to be logged in.